The first and most obvious question we receive from people interested in solar energy is: How much do solar panels cost?

 Distance from the Solar Array to the Interconnection Point

-Since the power produced by the solar array must be transported to the utility meter, the farther the solar array is from the interconnection point with the utility, the higher the cost of the array.
+Since the power produced by the solar array must be transported to the utility meter, the farther the solar array is from the interconnection point with the utility, the higher the installation cost will be.
 This is due to the conduit installation or trenching required, as well as the size of the wire required (the farther the distance the larger the wire is required to be).